 - Always be aware of the location of overhead power lines.
 Be careful not to lift or move any long or tall items such as gutters, ladders or irrigation pipes near power lines – they can conduct electricity through you.
-Stay at least 20 feet away at all times.
+Stay at least 35 feet away from the line and anything that may be touching the line.

 - Be sure to check for power lines in or near trees before pruning branches.
 If a power line is near, call us at 1-888-221-7070.